isabella232/contributions-bot/README.md

 - Filtering of organization members from being added as contributors/receiving merch
 - Different way of listing contributors on the README (handled by `@posthog/all-contributors-cli`)
 - Sends events to PostHog when there are new contributions
+- Automerge on bot PRs to add contributors
 ### Architecture

 - PostgreSQL connection for handling gift cards and contribution levels